 Here’s What You Should Do:

 - Don’t wait for the driver to return.
 Call 911 right away.
-The 911 operator can help give you instructions on how to care for the child.
+The 911 operator can help give you instructions on how to care for the child or pet.

-- If the child is not responsive or is in distress, immediately:
+- If the child or pet is not responsive or is in distress, immediately:

-- Get child out of the car* by any means necessary
+- Get them out of the car by any means necessary*

-- Move the child to a cooler environment (somewhere with AC or shade if AC is not available)
+- Move the them to a cooler environment (somewhere with AC or shade if AC is not available)

 - Remove child’s clothing to let the heat dissipate from their skin

-- Dampen the child with cool water or wet rags (not in an ice bath)
+- Dampen them with cool water or wet rags, immerse in cool water (not in an ice bath)

 - Ask someone else if they can locate the driver.
 You might suggest they ask security of a store manager to page them